IWP Staff

 100 Shambaugh House

-Mike Meginnis received an MFA in Fiction from New Mexico State University, where he served for several years as Managing Editor of the literary magazine Puerto del Sol.
+Mike Meginnis received an MFA in Fiction from New Mexico State University, where he served for several years as managing editor of the literary magazine Puerto del Sol.
 He is the author of the novels Drowning Practice (2022, Ecco) and Fat Man and Little Boy (2014, Black Balloon).
 His story “Navigators” appeared in Best American Short Stories 2012.
 He has served in several positions at the University of Iowa, working to communicate with various audiences, plan events at every scale, and provide support to learners of many ages.

 Oriogun_headshot_Cropped